PaloAltoNetworks/gaia/doc/documentation.md

 Type: `map[string][]string`

-Mapping of target group ID list associated with a listener.
+Mapping of a listener to its associated target group ID list.

 ##### `name`